idc9/py_jive/README.rst

 ========

 **jive** is a data analysis package for high-dimensional, multi-block (or multi-view) data.
-The multi-block data setting mean two or more data matrices with a fixed set of observations (e.g. patients) and multiple sets of features (e.g. clinical features and gene expression data).
+The multi-block data setting means two or more data matrices with a fixed set of observations (e.g. patients) and multiple sets of features (e.g. clinical features and gene expression data).